 While Michael summarised his experience, “31 days, 31 half marathons, 406 miles each, 1218 miles in total.
 I wore my funky shorts for the finale, seeing as though it’s for charity.
 Not quite how I imagined spending my 25th birthday, but at least it will be memorable, for more reasons than one.
 Desperately wanted to be running a few of these with Brad and Jamie, today in particular, but it is what it is.

 It’s been a hard month both physically and mentally, but I’ve strangely enjoyed it, nonetheless.
 I know I speak for the other two when I say the main motivator pushing us throughout this month has been the amazing support everyone has shown, and the all money donated to a special cause (still not too late to donate).
 Big shoutout to Brad for pitching the idea to Jamie and myself after we’d had a few beers, making it far harder for us to say no.

 I personally do not enjoy being furloughed, and find it difficult to find any positives of it, however it did come at the perfect time to make the running that little bit easier, and give my days some structure/routine.

 A massive massive thank you to everyone who donated!!!
 There were a lot of anonymous ones so we haven’t had a chance to thank everyone personally, but I know it truly does mean a lot, particularly to Brad and his family.

 Onto the next one…”

 Although the original fundraising target was £1,218, expectations have been exceeded due to the fantastic generosity from friends, family and anonymous supporters.
-With more money still to come in, Brad and his friends will be close to reaching £5000!
+Brad and his friends have raised just over £5000!